-Avoid this... by making sure your ladder is stable on all four legs before climbing it.
-Never step on ladder steps that are clearly labelled "Not a Step."
+Avoid this by making sure your ladder is stable on all four legs before climbing it.
+Never step on ladder steps that are clearly labeled "Not a Step."

 So, whenever someone jokingly says, "Well, I have no fear of BASE jumping off of the Burj Khalifa, because statistically I have a better chance of dying on a household ladder," they are right.

 Trench Collapse: A Terrifying Death For Claustrophobics